News

 Viewing items with Category: All Categories, Year: All Years

-Students join hurricane hunters as they prepare for historic Hurricane Beryl mission
+Students join hurricane hunters as they prepared for historic Hurricane Beryl mission

-A group of undergraduate students visiting USF as part of a summer research program got an unexpected and rare glimpse of the National Oceanic & Atmospheric Administration’s (NOAA) Hurricane Hunters preparing to go on their first reconnaissance mission of the season.
-The picture shows the aircraft "Miss Piggy" in the eye of historic Cat 5 Hurricane Beryl.
+A group of undergraduate students visiting USF as part of a summer research program got an unexpected and rare glimpse of the National Oceanic & Atmospheric Administration’s Hurricane Hunters preparing to go on their first reconnaissance mission of the season.

 July 2, 2024Campus News, Community Partnerships, Research and Innovation